-(b) Application of No Significant Fault or Negligence beyond the Application of Regulation 21.10.5(a)
+21.10.6.2 Application of No Significant Fault or Negligence beyond the Application of Article 21.10.6.1

-If an Athlete or other Person establishes in an individual case where Regulation 21.10.5(a) is not applicable that he or she bears No Significant Fault or Negligence, then, subject to further reduction or elimination as provided in Regulation 21.10.6, the otherwise applicable period of Ineligibility may be reduced based on the Athlete or other Person's degree of Fault, but the reduced period of Ineligibility may not be less than one-half of the period of Ineligibility otherwise applicable.
-If the otherwise applicable period of Ineligibility is a lifetime, the reduced period under this Regulation may be no less than eight years.
+If an Athlete or other Person establishes in an individual case where Article 21.10.6.1 is not applicable that he or she bears No Significant Fault or Negligence, then, subject to further reduction or elimination as provided in Article 21.10.7, the otherwise applicable period of Ineligibility may be reduced based on the Athlete or other Person's degree of Fault, but the reduced period of Ineligibility may not be less than one-half of the period of Ineligibility otherwise applicable.
+If the otherwise applicable period of Ineligibility is a lifetime, the reduced period under this Article may be no less than eight (8) years.

-- 21.10.6 Elimination, Reduction, or Suspension of Period of Ineligibility or other Consequences for Reasons Other than Fault - (a) Substantial Assistance in Discovering or Establishing Anti-Doping Rule Violations - (i) World Sailing may, prior to a final appellate decision under Regulation 21.13 or the expiration of the time to appeal, suspend a part of the period of Ineligibility imposed in an individual case in which it has results management authority where the Athlete or other Person has provided Substantial Assistance to an Anti-Doping Organization, criminal authority or professional disciplinary body which results in: - 1. the Anti-Doping Organization discovering or bringing forward an anti-doping rule violation by another Person, or - 2. which results in a criminal or disciplinary body discovering or bringing forward a criminal offense or the breach of professional rules committed by another Person and the information provided by the Person providing Substantial Assistance is made available to World Sailing.
+21.10.7 Elimination, Reduction, or Suspension of Period of Ineligibility or Other Consequences for Reasons Other than Fault

+21.10.7.1 Substantial Assistance in Discovering or Establishing Code Violations

+- 21.10.7.1.1 World Sailing may, prior to an appellate decision under Regulation 21.13 or the expiration of the time to appeal, suspend a part of the Consequences (other than Disqualification and mandatory Public Disclosure) imposed in an individual case where the Athlete or other Person has provided Substantial Assistance to an Anti-Doping Organization, criminal authority or professional disciplinary body which results in: - (i) the Anti-Doping Organization discovering or bringing forward an anti-doping rule violation by another Person; or